Priority: - Contain

 - As a stop gap measure, clip flowers to prevent seed development and dispersal and remove fruits to prevent them from floating downstream and creating new colonies.

 - Plant parts are toxic and can cause skin irritation, so be sure to wear gloves and appropriate protective clothing.

 - Take care to ensure that all plant parts have been removed from the area and disposed of by burning or placing in a thick garbage bag and take to the landfill.

 - The application of a benthic barrier may be used.
 Cut the plant down to the base and lay down a heavy rubber mat to block light and weigh down rhizomes.
 See this Youtube Playlist (Yellow Flag Iris - Instructional Videos on Using Benthic Barrier Technique) for further directions

 For alternative planting options to yellow flag iris download the ISCBC's Grow Me Instead brochure (pg.
 55 and 56).

-For further details on Yellow Flag Iris control please refer to the Metro Vancouver's Best Management Practices for Yellow Flag Iris here.
+For further details on Yellow Flag Iris control please refer to the Metro Vancouver Best Management Practices for Yellow Flag Iris (pg.
+11-15)

 Download the Invasive Species Council of BC's Factsheet for Yellow Flag Iris here.